Political map of south Asia on february 20 1945 – Land of Maps

 During this time, the princely states in South Asia, which were previously ruled by local royalty under British suzerainty, also underwent changes in their political status.
 The majority of princely states acceded to either India or Pakistan based on geographical proximity and religious affiliations.
 This process further shaped the political map of South Asia, defining the boundaries of the newly formed nations.

-Related Maps: Kerala Political Map
+Related Maps: The Caucasus And Central Asia Political Map

 Key Events